 Los Angeles Lakers: Julius Randle, F, Kentucky - A- Grade

-The Lakers need help all across the board, so they were taking the best available player.
-Randle is NBA ready in terms of his physicality and athleticism, but his foot injury knocked his stock down a little bit.
+The Lakers need help all across the board so were taking the best available player.
+Randle is NBA-ready in terms of his physicality and athleticism but his foot injury knocked his stock down a little bit.
 He should be an immediate contributor for the Lakers.

 Sacramento Kings: Nik Stauskas, G, Michigan - C+ Grade

-The Kings did just take a shooting guard with their first-round pick last year in Ben McLemore, so this pick doesn't necessarily add up for me.
-Yes, Sacramento needs a shooter, but does the club really think Stauskas is a better fit and prospect than say a Noah Vonleh?
-Someone like Vonleh could be the front-court mate of the future that the Kings need alongside DeMarcus Cousins?
+The Kings did just take a shooting guard with their first round pick last year in Ben McLemore so this pick doesn't necessarily add for me.
+Yes, they need a shooter but do the Kings really think Stauskas is a better fit and prospect then say a Noah Vonleh who could be the front court mate of the future that the Kings need alongside DeMarcus Cousins?

 Charlotte Hornets: Noah Vonleh, F, Indiana - B+ Grade

-The Bobcats, er ...
-Hornets (okay, last time I'll use that joke, promise) get a great value here and one who fits a need at power forward since Josh McRoberts opted out of his contract.
-I don't see Vonleh being an immediate factor, but his ability to stretch defenses with his perimeter shooting is a good fit alongside Al Jefferson inside.
-Charlotte must love Indiana big men ...
+The Bobcats, er...
+Hornets (okay, last time I'll use that joke, promise) get a great value here and fits a need at power forward since Josh McRoberts opted out of his contract.
+I don't see Noah being an immediate factor but his ability to stretch defenses with his perimeter shooting is a good fit alongside Al Jefferson inside.
+Charlotte must love Indiana big men...
 Zeller last year, Vonleh this year.

 Orlando Magic: Elfrid Payton, G, Lousiana-Lafayette - C Grade